cynthiatreger/er-resiliency/README.md

 ## 2.2.
 ExpressRoute Direct model

-ExpressRoute Direct is a dedicated physical connection to the Microsoft backbone, established between a pair of MSEEs and customer routers, without any intermediate connecitivity provider.
+[ExpressRoute Direct](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about) is a dedicated physical connection to the Microsoft backbone, established between a pair of MSEEs and customer routers, without any intermediate connecitivity provider.
 The customer is allocated an entire MSEE port (10Gbps and 100Gbps) allowing the creation of multiple circuits on it.

 ![](images/erd.png)

+Adam's [video](https://youtu.be/Yk5bFWhdVJg?si=tjix2A-ity2sLmjp) is another valuable resource for learning about ExpressRoute Direct.

 # 3. What could go wrong?

 ## 3.1.
 ExpressRoute peering location failure

+### Solution #1: geo-redundant ExpressRoute circuits

 To address ExpressRoute peering location failures, the recommended solution is to build a resilient design as outlined in [this article](https://learn.microsoft.com/en-us/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering) and illustrated below: